 A macular hole is a small break in the macula, located in the center of the eye's light-sensitive tissue called the retina.
 A macular hole can cause blurred and distorted central vision.

 Most of the eye's interior is filled with vitreous, a gel-like substance which lies in front of the macula and helps maintain your eyes round shape.
 As you age, the vitreous gel shrinks and pulls away from the macula, usually with no negative effect on your sight.
-In some cases, however, the vitreous gel adheres to the macula and is unable to pull away.
+In some cases, however, the vitreous gel adheres to the macula.
+If the vitreous gel becomes stuck to the macula, the condition can cause a macular hole.
 As a result, the macular tissue stretches.
 After several weeks or months the macula tears, forming a hole.
 Less common causes of macular holes include injury or long-term swelling of the macula.

 Your ophthalmologist will diagnose a macular hole by looking inside your eye with special instruments.
-Your ophthalmologist may use a test called Optical Coherence Tomography, or OCT, to scan and examine your retina.
+Your ophthalmologist may use a test called Optical Coherence Tomography, or OCT, to scan and examine your retina for a macular hole.
 OCT uses light waves to reveal specific layers of the retina.